jereodell/poetry/that-grief.md

 not to know and be known, but to feed in fits and bursts.

 It couples up and seeds its crop and is itself caught or fades to a husk;
-no less lord of the earth, in this its time.
+no less a lord of the earth in this its time.

 And of it, if I am so blessed to be seen,
 it too takes me in.